bazelbuild/rules_apple/doc/providers.md

 Provider that test targets propagate to be used for IDE integration.

-This includes information regarding test source files, transitive include paths, transitive module maps, and transitive Swift modules.
-Test source files are considered to be all of which belong to the first-level dependencies on the test target.

 **CONSTRUCTOR PARAMETERS**

 | Name  | Description | Default Value |